Should I Sue for a Slip and Fall Injury?

 “Any negligence case starts with the question: Did the defendant have a duty to take action or not to take action with respect to the other party?” says Epstein.
 In premises liability cases, owners are responsible for taking reasonable steps to eliminate dangerous or hazardous conditions on their property.

 The answer varies depending on the type of property or business involved and the state laws where you live.
-Typically, what is reasonable is determined based on the type of property and property owner.
+Typically, what is reasonable depends on the type of property and the property owner.
 For example, Epstein notes that in New Jersey, if you’re a “single-family homeowner, and someone is injured on your sidewalk, but you never put the sidewalk in or repaired it, there’s generally no liability.”

-However, “if you’re walking at a strip mall and… there’s a raised slab of sidewalk that catches your foot, [causing you to fall and be injured], the property owner of the strip mall… would be liable for allowing a dangerous condition to exist for their [customers],” he says.
+However, “If you’re walking at a strip mall and there’s a raised slab of sidewalk that catches your foot, causing you to fall and be injured, the property owner of the strip mall would be liable for allowing a dangerous condition to exist for their customers.”

 Element 2: Breach